-A. In all developments, whenever an archaeological area or historic site is discovered by a development in the shoreline area, the developer shall comply with applicable state and federal laws and regulations.
+- A. In all developments, whenever an archaeological area or historic site is discovered by a development in the shoreline area, the developer shall comply with applicable state and federal laws and regulations. - B. Developers and property owners shall immediately stop work and notify the local government, the office of archaeology and historic preservation and affected Indian tribes if archaeological resources are uncovered during excavation. - C. Prior to development, in areas documented to contain archaeological resources, a site inspection or evaluation by a professional archaeologist is required in coordination with affected Indian tribes.

-21 18.02.230 Environmental Protection
+18.02.230 Environmental Protection